eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 7.
 NHG dependents preserved<figcaption>
 </figure>

-The dependent NHG chain all the way up for the newly added path NHG 64 is untouched.
+The dependent nexthops chain all the way up for the newly updated nexthop group 90 is untouched.

 #### Data Structure Modifications
 ``` c